Pfhoenix/Starbound-Mass-Effect-Edition/SMEE/Readme.txt

 Simply copy the entire mod directory into your "Starbound/mods" directory, commonly at "c:\Program Files (x86)\Steam\SteamApps\common\Starbound\mods".

-If you wish to use one of the original Starbound races with SMEE, it is recommended that you download and use one or more of the SMEE versions in the optional race package.
-But you still need to install SMEE first.
-And the place a mod from the optional package alongside SMEE into the mod folder.
+If you wish to use one of the original Starbound races with SMEE and have access to the Normandy, it is recommended that you download and use one or more of the SMEE versions in the optional race package.
+You will need to install SMEE first and then place a mod from the optional package alongside SMEE into your Starbound/mods directory.

 ================================================================================
 	Dependencies
 ================================================================================

-You need a custom character mod : either Kawa's Xbawks Mode Character Creator or Simple Extended Character Creation Mod.
+You will need a custom character mod.
+We recommend one of the following :

+Kawa's Xbawks Mode Character Creator
+Simple Extended Character Creation Mod

+See the Compatibility section for URLs.

 ================================================================================
 	Conflicts